An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Introduction

 where $\eta>0$ is a regularization parameter chosen to balance contributions from the data and physics.
-A loss balancing approach may be used to adjust the learning rate as the PINN trains, although in some cases we may hand-pick $\eta$~\cite{wang2023expert}.
+Later we will see that the regularization parameter can be interpreted as a measure of model-form error.
 The field reconstruction problem is then solved by minimizing this loss function.
+We will refer to eq.~(\ref{eqn:pinnsloss}) as a physics-regularized inverse problem.

 In the more difficult case with measurement noise, the field reconstruction problem can easily become ill-posed, so a Bayesian approach is desirable.
-For PINNs, perhaps the most direct method for this is Bayesian-PINNs~\cite{yang2021b}.
-In Bayesian-PINNs, a standard normal prior is placed on the network parameters, and the square residuals of the physics are used to construct an additional likelihood term by introducing fictitious noise under a Gaussian measurement model.
-Similarly to Bayesian-PINNs,~\cite{mora2024gaussian} rethinks how PINNs are trained with noisy data.
-The PDE solution is treated as a GP with prior mean function and covariance parameterized by neural networks.
-This essentially adds a kernel-structure to the PINN weights.
-However, there is a notable lack of a direct connection between the physics-informed loss function and an overarching Bayesian interpretation.
-The goal of this work is to establish a connection between this physics-informed loss function and a GP regression method.

-There are other works which go about incorporating physics into the Bayesian field reconstruction problem through different means, usually under a GP framework.
-If the physics are linear, as in our case, it is possible to define GP priors from the physics by careful consideration of the covariance kernel.
+Methods which go about incorporating physics into the Bayesian field reconstruction problem typically do so under a GP framework.
+If the PDE is linear, as in our case, it is possible to define GP priors from the physics by careful consideration of the covariance kernel.
 For example, this idea can be found in~\cite{raissi2017machine,bai2024gaussian} where the covariance kernel is constructed using a numerical solver for the PDE.
 There is also~\cite{harkonen2023gaussian}, which is restricted only to linear ODEs with constant coefficients.
 Nonlinear PDEs can be handled by promoting the physics to the likelihood~\cite{chen2021solving} and using a standard GP prior, e.g., the square exponential kernel.
 The maximum a posteriori (MAP) estimate is then taken as the solution to the PDE.
 A similar work can be found in~\cite{chen2024sparse}.
 This work again treats the PDE solution as a GP prior.
 The solution is identified by minimizing the reproducing kernel Hilbert space (RKHS) norm of the prior covariance constrained on the PDE residuals on a predefined grid.
 This of course adds additional assumptions through a regularizer which enforces smoothness and may not directly represent the underlying physics.
 Also, in both methods only a deterministic answer is given.
-One may also argue that treating the physics as a likelihood is philosophically unsatisfying under the Bayesian treatment.